- Buying home for the first time? Check out the tips here

 - Direct transaction with the seller, PMAY to save your hard-earned money

-So you are planning to buy a home for the first time, right?
-Searching out the properties from one location to another in a bid to find your dream home?
-Well, keep searching till you find the same but keep it in mind that the property is within your budget while having the amenities one seeks in an own home.
+Planning to buy a home for the first time?
+Search for the one that is within your budget while having the amenities one seeks in an own home.
 As this is your first time, you must be sweating on loan amount, interest rate, margin money and stuff alike.
 All these concerns are genuine as a home loan is a long-term commitment stretching to up to 30 years of repayment.
 And so, you need to prepare in advance to be in a good stead.
 You can prepare best by following the tips explained in this article.

 Transact Directly with the Seller